Getting Started with MCXW23-EVK

 Build and flash application using MCUXpresso IDE - fig 15

-25. Press on board SW3 label as "Wake_up" to start running the example
+25. Press the SW3 area labeled as "Wake_up" to start running the example

 26. Build and flash application using MCUXpresso IDE - fig 16